lachatak/mrd-parser/README.md

 * **Loads of different combinators** to deal with data encoding.
 I really like the **checksummed** encoder.
 It is really easy and convenient to use
 * **Easily extendable**
 * It would be amazing to use encoder names to bind the encoded value to the case class field via name.
 With this solution we could have arbitrary case class field orders!

+*My personal verdict is that for a production code I would chose scodec over my very own parser implementation although it was a fun to play with case class Generics from Shapeless.
+It is hard to beat Scodec’s nice DSL and huge support of different type of codecs.
+However it would be good to be able to use tagging to bind encoder to a case class field without forcing the same order in the case class.*

 **For more details see the implementation and the test classes!!**